SOC 1301 - Introduction to Sociology

 Deviant Behavior.
 Three semester hours.
 An introduction to the general phenomenon of social deviance.
 The course focuses on criminal as well as non-criminal deviance such as mental disorders, drug use, and prostitution.
 Theoretical approaches which seek to explain deviance will be critically explained.

-SOC 323 - Soc of Health and Illness
+SOC 323 - Sociology of Health and Illness

 This course examines the social contexts of health, illness, and medical care.
 It gives prominence to the debates and contrasting theoretical perspectives which provide insight into the political, economic and cultural factors which affect the recognition, distribution and response to illness and disease.
 Topics include the social construction of health and illness; the global nature of the AIDS epidemic; the patient's perspective on illness; the development of the health professions and the health work force; alternative systems of healing; ethical issues in medicine as they relate to medical technology; and comparative health care reform.